MCNP Example: PWR Fuel Assembly Model

 Important Considerations

-• Use multiple source points for better convergence
+• Use multiple source points (ksrc) for better fission source convergence across the assembly

 Expected Results